Electron Beam Foundry

 This depth of experience at KNT is central to our ability to translate your needs to high resolution patterning.

-We provide cost effective nanolithography with a 24-7 operation across two commercial EBL tools working at nm to mm length scales.
+We provide cost effective nanolithography with a 24-7 operation across three commercial EBL tools working at nm to mm length scales.

 ‘Pure-play’ E-Beam Foundry – customer supplied designs produced on a variety of substrate materials.